 Modern PC components, other than the battery and cooling fans, don’t degrade over time.
+(Correction: thermal compound does degrade over time.)
 So what caused my 7-year old first-generation Lenovo ThinkPad X1 Carbon laptop to periodically become unbearably slow and crashy?

 The laptop, running Windows 10 Professional, worked just great most of the time.
 After a few hours of use, though, its performance would crawl to a near standstill and it would be nearly impossible to get anything done.
 Typing would lag behind several seconds and it could take up to a minute to open the Start menu or any programs.